DigitalDefenseFund/infrastructure-autumn-web/tech-outline.md

 Sean with the initial screenshare...
 ### HMTL
+Language which tells the browser what to display
 1. *slides* cont'd
 1. *action* Open index.html
 1. *screenshare*
 	1. Open an HTML file in an editor
 	1. Edit <h1> and/or <p>
-1. *action* Saven and reload index.html
+1. *action* Save and reload index.html
 ### CSS
+Language which tells the browser what the HTML should look like
 1. *screenshare* cont'd
 1. *action*
 	1. Move style.css out of **files**
 	1. Reload index.html
 	1. **Edit background-color or color????**
 ### JS
+Language which tells the browser what parts of the HTML the user can interact with and what to do when they interact
 1. *screenshare* cont'd
 1. *action*
 	1. Move actions.js out of **files**